 I can be guilty of praying like that on occasion, and I bet I’m not alone.

 Sometimes we pray and ask God to do stuff but we don’t do the things he has already told us to do.
-So, on my prayer list I’ve gone back and added action steps next to specific requests.
+So, on my prayer

 Some examples:

-• When I pray about energy and physical health, my action step is to ask the questions: Have I exercised, been eating right, and drinking enough water?
+being glad and rejoicing, my action step is to list things I’m thankful for. - When I pray about energy and physical health, my action step is to ask the questions: Have I exercised, been eating right, and drinking enough water?

 I don’t have action steps for all my prayer requests, but it’s a habit I’m developing.